 What It Doesn’t Do

-Through some rounds of trials and errors, you can make it show you when you can retire for a given expense budget or how much expenses your assets can cover for a given retirement date.
+Through some rounds of trial and error, you can make it show you when you can retire for a given expense budget or how much expense your assets can cover for a given retirement date in different market conditions.
 You can also see the effect of portfolio asset allocation by picking different target allocations.
-You have to be careful in giving the calculator a realistic tax rate.
-It doesn’t do anything in helping you structure your withdrawals and Roth conversions.
+It’s useful to establish some high-level boundaries.

 Say No To Management Fees